 There are just certain things you shouldn’t DIY without experience, and in my case, this would be curtains.
 This was the only image I could find of my DIY curtains.
 Notice how short the curtains were!
 Not only that, the pleats looked terrible!

 If you find that your curtains are short by less than 2 inches, check out my secret hack on how to lengthen your curtains.
 It is definitely not the professional way, but it is hardly noticeable to an untrained eye.
+If you are trying to figure out how long curtains should be, check out this guide.
+I used to think curtains should just cover the window and potentially hang a little past the sill, but I was completely wrong.

 A “drapery return” is the measurement from the wall is to where the curtain hangs off of the rod.
 Imagine yourself standing looking to the side of the curtain.
 The measurement I’m referring to is of the side piece of it.
 See the left image below: